 First, the jacket should fully cover the lower torso.
 If the seat of your pants or your belt buckle can be seen when the jacket is buttoned, it is too short.

 Second, be sure that there are no telltale stretch marks or creases around the waist when the jacket is buttoned.
 This indicates that the jacket is too tight.
 The jacket should drape smoothly even when buttoned.

 Finally, give yourself some room in the pants.
 If stooping down to pick up a coin on the floor stretches every pants seam to the limit, they’re too tight.
 If you pants are so tight that they hug the silhouette of your leg instead of draping smoothly, you need more room.

 Joseph Abboud, the award-winning menswear designer, made an interesting observation on the skinny suit fad, “Men’s fashion, unlike women’s, is never good in the extreme . . .
 Besides, one shouldn’t be able to read the numbers off your American Express card because your suit is so tight.”

 If you choose to wear a slim fit suit, be sure to keep it classy!
-The blue windowpane Mattarazi Uomo jacket I am wearing (a thrift shopping find) has a slim modern silhouette yet it retains elements of classic tailoring and proportions.
-It will still be wearable long after the skinny suit fad has passed! – Don P. SplurgeFrugal
+The blue windowpane Mattarazi Uomo jacket I am wearing below (a thrift shopping find) has a slim modern silhouette yet it retains elements of classic tailoring and proportions.
+So does the dark brown Jos.
+A. Bank suit shown above.
+Both will still be wearable (without embarrassment) long after the skinny suit fad has passed! – Don P. SplurgeFrugal